upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   `enter_venv.ps1` files
 * Added `docs/images/bin` folder for other images I want to ignore, and moved the favicon in there
+* Moved workflow to Linux
+* Decided that version release times will be based on Git logs of the last commit from now on
 * Other minor fixes

 [Download the source code][dl-0.16.0]{ .md-button }